Easy Bone-In Ribeye Roast Recipe With Au Jus

 The exact ingredient measurements can be found in the recipe card below.

-Reduce the Heat: Lower the oven temperature to 325°F and continue roasting.
+- Reduce the Heat: Lower the oven temperature to 325°F and continue roasting.
 Use an instant-read thermometer to check the roast’s internal temperature for best results.
+If desired, add fresh rosemary and thymes leaves about halfway through the lower cooking time.

 Cooking time depends on the desired doneness level: